TrueBlocks/trueblocks-core/src/apps/chifra/internal/chunks/README.md

   - The --belongs option is only available with the addresses or blooms mode.
   - The --belongs option requires both an address and a block identifier.
   - You may only specifiy an address when using the --belongs option.
-  - The two --pin_ options, the --clean option, and the --check option are available only in manifest mode.
+  - The --pin, --publish, --truncate, --repair, and --check option are available only in index mode.
-  - The --repair and --truncate options also update the manifest, but do not publish it.
+  - The --repair and --truncate options update the manifest, but do not publish it.
 ```

 #### Other Options